Grace Memorial Episcopal Church (Wabasha, Minnesota): Description

 The building is characterized by several stained glass windows in Gothic framing, flanked by stone buttresses.
 The largest such window is on the northwest wall, but the chancel window at the southeast, entitled "Three Marys at the Tomb", was designed by Tiffany Studios.
 It depicts the Virgin Mary, and Mary Magdalene at the tomb on Easter morning.
 The window cost $3000.

 History

 This building was commissioned by Saint Paul-based lumberman Thomas Irvine to replace an existing church in Wabasha while serving as a memorial to his wife Emily Hills Irvine and her parents.
-Her father Horace Hills had been the reverend of the original Grace Episcopal Church from 1872 to 1877.
+Her father Horace Hills had been the priest of the original Grace Episcopal Church from 1872 to 1877.